NicolasMahn/RL_Resource_Manager/README.md

 <details>

 ### Basic requirements
-- If you use a windows machine you will have to install WSL
+- If you use a windows machine you will have to install **WSL**
-- We use 'python version 3.10'
+- We use the `python version 3.10`
+- You can install all required packages either as a conda environment using the `conda_backup.yaml` file or you can use the `requirements.txt` file to create a python virtual environment.

 </details>